talborough/gDS/README.md

             ./gDSCodeGen animalFarm_01

-* After the above operatione, the example program can be run:
+* After the above operation, the example program can be run:

     * Edit the first line of the example file ("animalFarm_01") to cite the installed version of python 3 to run